dim-geo/partialscrub/README.md

 Here is an attempt to create a **daily**/hourly executed script that will start/resume btrfs scrubbing based on specified criteria.

-## These are:
+## Criteria that control the partial scrub:

-* `(-p number)` specify the percentage of data that you want to scrub on every execution.
+* `(-p number)`: specify the percentage of data that you want to scrub on every execution.
 Default 100% (scrub everything)

 * In case we want to ensure that scrub will continue even after restart, we have to execute the script hourly/daily.
 In that case, maybe we want to scrub once a month/week but not every day.
 `(-f frequency)` solves that problem by specifying after how many seconds the program will start over a finished scrub.
 Default value (monthly): 2629744 (average tropical month in seconds)

-* `(-d)` scrub devices of filesystem individually.
+* `(-d)`: scrub devices of filesystem individually.
 Useful in raid56 where scrubbing must happen be executed per device, see below.

+## General Notes:

+* Ideal scenario is to run daily, even when you want to commplete scrub within one go.
+Daily execution will makse sure that scrub will finish regardless of restarts/shutdown/downtime.

-When the program is called, it will always resume scrubbing, until it's `-p` criteria is fulfilled.
+* **When the program is called, it will always resume scrubbing, until it's `-p` criteria is fulfilled.**
-When the program stops, scrubbing will be aborted (if running) and status of scrub will be printed.
+* When the program stops, scrubbing will be aborted (if running) and status of scrub will be printed.

 ## Common use cases: